-In this context, Malaysia must be prepared to accept the wave of digital transformation and use it to overcome obstacles and physical limitations to improve people’s quality of life and ensure the establishment of a smart and sustainable nation.
+In this context, we must prepare Malaysia to accept the wave of digital transformation and use it to overcome obstacles and physical limitations to improve people’s quality of life and ensure the establishment of a smart and sustainable nation.

-Green Packet’s Smart City and Urban Tech chief executive officer Dr. James Tee, a firm believer in intelligent, seamless, smart communities, noted that a smart city can be attained simply by beginning with smart access for vehicles and people to facilitate ease of movement between spaces, followed by the enhancement of public safety and security through smart surveillance and remote monitoring systems to create a more seamless and intelligent community living through digital technologies.
+Green Packet’s Smart City and Urban Tech chief executive officer, Dr. James Tee, is a firm believer in intelligent, seamless, smart communities.
+He noted that we can attain a smart city simply by beginning with smart access for vehicles and people to facilitate ease of movement between spaces, followed by the enhancement of public safety and security through smart surveillance and remote monitoring systems to create a more seamless and intelligent community living through digital technologies.

 According to Tee, hyper-scale data centres (HDCs) that are constructed to support cloud service providers (CSPs) hosting hundreds of thousands of servers and virtual machines to store data is important for Malaysia’s transformation towards a digital economy.

 MSCF will be the driving force behind smart city implementation in Malaysia, especially by Local Authorities acting as city managers.

 Urban town planners and services can also solve urban challenges at the local level through smart city initiatives.